VISITING HOSPITAL

 We can provide you with images of our hospitals, staff and board members suitable for publication and are happy to take high resolution photographs on request.

-Where media representatives request information held by Health NZ about an individual patient’s care or treatment, we adhere to the principles outlined in rule 11 of the Health Information Privacy Code (HIPC) and section 9(2)(a) of the OIA.
+Where media representatives request information held by Health NZ about an individual patient’s care or treatment, we adhere to the principles outlined in rule 11 of the Health Information Privacy Code (HIPC), and section 9(2)(a) of the OIA.

 Please note, while the HIPC authorises disclosure of patient status updates, this is not a mandatory requirement and Health NZ is not obligated to provide comment on, disclose information or express an opinion about an individual patient’s care to the media.
+These decisions are often made on a case-by-case basis and can involve local clinical leadership, our Legal and Privacy teams.
+This includes deciding whether to rely on a privacy waiver as a basis for sharing this type of personal information.

 Patient status terminology and definitions